elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## Normalization

 Before we do any kind of analysis with our data, it is important to take a look at it and determine if we need to normalize it first.
+By normalize, we mean that we want to bring all our data onto the same scale so we can make a fair comparison.
+We will consider two types of normalization commonly applied to expression data: between samples and between genes.
+For example, when we consider differences between groups of patients, we want to know that they vary due to some biological difference, not just something technical.

 ### Between samples